Care in the Community for Adults

 People with heart failure are informed of the benefits of daily physical activity and offered a personalized, exercise-based cardiac rehabilitation program.

-Quality Statement 5: Triple Therapy for People With Heart Failure Who Have a Reduced Ejection Fraction
+Quality Statement 5: Quadruple Therapy for People With Heart Failure Who Have a Reduced Ejection Fraction

 Quality Statement 6: Worsening Symptoms of Heart Failure